soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-dkim-to-validate-outbound-email.md

 In this example, if you had only published an SPF TXT record for your domain, the recipient's mail server could have marked your email as spam and generated a false positive result.
 The addition of DKIM in this scenario reduces false positive spam reporting.
 Because DKIM relies on public key cryptography to authenticate and not just IP addresses, DKIM is considered a much stronger form of authentication than SPF.
 We recommend using both SPF and DKIM, as well as DMARC in your deployment.

 The nitty gritty: DKIM uses a private key to insert an encrypted signature into the message headers.
 The signing domain, or outbound domain, is inserted as the value of the **d=** field in the header.
 The verifying domain, or recipient's domain, then use the **d=** field to look up the public key from DNS and authenticate the message.
 If the message is verified, the DKIM check passes.

+> [!IMPORTANT]
+> Microsoft will support 2048-bit DKIM encryption keys by default for all Office 365 customers by the end of 2019.
+Steps in this article tell you how to manually rotate your 1024-bit key to 2048-bit if you would like to schedule the maintenance early.

 ## What you need to do to manually set up DKIM in Microsoft 365
 <a name="SetUpDKIMO365"> </a>